Tabitha's Secret: History

-The Split
+The split

-In 1995, the band interviewed several managers and selected Kevin O'Malley, then manager of Spider Monkey, a regional band enjoying a great deal of success at the time, to represent them.
-O'Malley immediately connected the band with a publicist, agent Chris Tanner out of Nashville and several record company reps including Kim Stephens, a promotions and A&R rep for Atlantic Records.
-Kim Stephens brought the band's demo to Jason Flom, then President of Atlantic's Lava sub-label.
-O'Malley arranged a showcase at Potbelly's in Tallahassee, FL and Flom was sold on the band's material, which included the future hit "3 A.M."
-Kevin O'Malley's brother John, Jay Stanley and John Goff financed a new recording sessions in Atlanta at Triclops Studios, which yielded recordings of new material (the songs Tired, and Swing) as well as refreshed versions of "Forever December" and "3 A.M." these recordings were to be the first 4 songs recorded for the bands first major label release and were used to get record contract offers from both Atlantic and Hollywood Records.the band had planned to use the financing from the major label to record another 6 to 8 songs for the bands debut release.
+In 1995, the band interviewed several managers and selected Kevin O'Malley, then manager of the successful regional band Spider Monkey, to represent them.
+O'Malley quickly connected them with publicist and Nashville-based agent Chris Tanner, as well as several record label representatives, including Kim Stephens, a promotions and A&R rep for Atlantic Records.
+Stephens brought the band's demo to Jason Flom, then President of Atlantic's Lava sub-label.
+O'Malley arranged a showcase at Potbelly's in Tallahassee, FL, and Flom was sold on the band's material, which included the future hit "3 A.M."

+Kevin O'Malley's brother John, along with Jay Stanley and John Goff, financed new recording sessions at Triclops Studios in Atlanta.
+Those sessions produced recordings of new material - including "Tired" and "Swing" - as well as updated versions of "Forever December" and "3 A.M."
+These four songs were intended to be the foundation of the band's first major label release and generated contract offers from both Atlantic and Hollywood Records.